Temple, Texas: Economy

 Over 100 years ago, the local economy began with the regional Santa Fe Railroad hospital.
 Temple now thrives in a complex economy, with both goods distribution and its reputation as a regional medical center leading the way.
 Baylor Scott & White Health is the largest employer in the area with about 12,000 employees, most located at Baylor Scott & White Medical Center – Temple.

 Temple is home to many regional distribution centers and is headquarters to two large, multinational companies, Wilsonart International and McLane Company, as well as parent McLane Group.
 In addition to some manufacturing, also a developing customer service/ call center industry exists.
 Temple is also home to the Temple Bottling Company, which produces Dr Pepper (with Imperial Cane sugar).

 Temple is within 30 mi of Fort Hood and military personnel contribute a portion of the city's economy.

 Education

 Primary and secondary schools

 Temple is largely served by the Temple Independent School District.
 The district has one high school, three middle schools, nine elementary schools, and three supplemental learning programs (early childhood center, alternative learning center, and an innovative academy high school program).
-Students within the local school district attend highly regarded Temple High School.
-In addition to award-winning academic/honors programs in arts and sciences and the International Baccalaureate (IB) curriculum, the high-school has a thriving athletic program.
+Students within the local school district attend Temple High School.
+In addition to award-winning academic and honors programs in arts and sciences and the International Baccalaureate (IB) curriculum, the high-school has a thriving athletic program.
 In addition, small portions of the city are served by Belton ISD, Troy ISD, and Academy ISD.

 Several private schools serve Temple, including Christ Church School, Saint Mary's Catholic School (PreK–8), Providence Preparatory School (PreK-12), the associated Holy Trinity Catholic High School, and Central Texas Christian School (K–12).